DataWallet/pls/README.md

 # PLS
-## The most polite library you'll ever find.
+## The most polite way to access your users' data.

 Stands for _Permissioned Local Storage_ and is your companion to interact with Datawallet 3.0 and get access to your users' data ethically.